About Us

 Overview,

 Ms. Zimmerman founded Fountainhead in 1972 (starting with six children), while under the tutelage of Miss Domicele Petrutis — a student of Dr. Maria Montessori’s in Nice, France (1934).
-Fountainhead (a member in good standing of the American Montessori Society) now has four campuses in the San Francisco Bay Area (Danville, Livermore, Orinda, and Pleasant Hill), offering a wide variety of programs encompassing the needs of children from 18-months to 12 years.
-In addition, Fountainhead provides a level of convenience for parents almost unheard of among private schools — including full transparency of costs (no nickel-and-diming, and no hidden costs) and customization of fees and scheduling to fit a family’s needs.
+Fountainhead (a member in good standing of the American Montessori Society) now has three campuses in the San Francisco Bay Area (Danville, Livermore, and Pleasant Hill), offering a wide variety of programs encompassing the needs of children from 18-months to 6 years.
+In addition, Fountainhead provides a level of convenience for parents almost unheard of among pre schools — including full transparency of costs (no nickel-and-diming, and no hidden costs) and customization of fees and scheduling to fit a family’s needs.

 Programs & Educational Environment